jasonmimick/simple-mongodb-private-cloud/mdb-k8s-handbook.md

 # The MongoDB Kubernetes Handbook

-*A guide to the history, design, how to get started, and resources for the MongoDB Kubernetes Operator*
+*A guide to getting started and resources for the MongoDB Kubernetes Operator*

 Table of Contents
 ===